loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 ```

 {% include note.html content="

-Running your app with the `node` command is appropriate when you're developing on your local machine.
-Once you're ready to prepare for moving to production, you can run it with `slc start` to run it under control of StrongLoop Process Manager, that provides options for clustering, logging, monitoring, and much more.
-See [Operating Node applications](https://docs.strongloop.com/display/SLC/Operating-Node-applications) for more information on the power of the `slc` command-line tool.
+Running your app with the `node` command is appropriate when you're developing on your local machine. " %}

-" %}

 Open your browser to [http://0.0.0.0:3000/](http://0.0.0.0:3000/) (on some systems, you may need to use [http://localhost:3000](http://localhost:3000/) instead).
 You'll see the default application response that displays some JSON with some status information; for example: